xcv-/args/README.md

 ```

 * Either `build` or `run`.
 It must appear exactly once.
 This will only be
-  considered if the first flag we considered has been found.
-Preconditions
+  considered it has not been given yet.
+Preconditions are similar to this
-  are similar to this pseudocode:
+  pseudocode:
   ` if precondition_ok() then parse(requires_flag); else try_next()`
   Note that `max(0)` is used instead of `max(1)` because the condition is
-  evaluated before parsing, therefore this will only be accepted if it hasn't
+  evaluated before parsing, in which case it would have been found 0 times:
-  been found yet:
 ```c++
     enum class Command { BUILD, RUN };
     auto command = args::map_lookup_arg<Command>({